Gipetto/resume/README.md

 # Resume Project

-For some inexplicable reason I'm drawn to the resume as a demo project to learn and practice new front end technologies.
+For some inexplicable reason I’m drawn to the resume as a demo project to learn and practice new front end technologies.

 So, here lies a Svelte app.
 Overblown in every way.